raku-community-modules/App-MoarVM-Debug/README.md

 App::MoarVM::Debug
 ==================

-The interactive MoarVM debugger installs a script called `raku-remote-debug` that allows a developer to start a Raku program in debugger mode, while in another window allows the developer to step through the program and perform various types of introspection.
+The interactive MoarVM debugger installs a script called `raku-remote-debug` that allows a developer to start a Raku program in debugger mode which allows the developer to step through the program and perform various types of introspection.

-Starting in debugger mode
+Starting the debugger
 -------------------------

     $ raku-remote-debug your-program.raku arg1 arg2